easafe/purescript-droplet/README.md

 select (id /\ (select id # from users # where id .=.
 23)) # from users
 ```

 doesn't type check.
-The solution again is to alias the column, e.g.
+The solution again is to alias the column, e.g.,

 ```purescript
 select (id /\ (select id # from users # where id .=.
 23 # as u)) # from users